George S. Hobart: Early life

-Hobart was born in Brooklyn, New York on October 24, 1875, the son of David Roswell Hobart (1846-1908) and Ella Smock Hobart (1854-1893).
-He grew up on a farm in Marlboro, New Jersey and graduated from Rutgers College in 1896.
+Hobart was born in Brooklyn, New York, on October 24, 1875, the son of David Roswell Hobart and Ella Smock Hobart.
+He grew up on a farm in Marlboro Township, New Jersey, and graduated from Rutgers College in 1896.
 He graduated New York Law School in 1898.
 At the outbreak of the Spanish War in 1898, Hobart enlisted in the Third New Jersey Regiment, U.S. Volunteers, and was commissioned as a Major with the Seventh Army Corps under the command of Major General Fitzhugh Lee.
-He was a partner in the law firm of Collins & Corbin, with offices in Jersey City, New Jersey and Newark, New Jersey.
+He was a partner in the law firm of Collins & Corbin, with offices in Jersey City and Newark, New Jersey.

 Political career

 He was elected to the New Jersey General Assembly in 1917, and elected again in 1920 and 1921.
 He was the Assembly Speaker in 1921.
 As an Assemblyman, Hobart was the sponsor of the New Jersey Prohibition Enforcement Act.

 On September 23, 1930, New Jersey Attorney General William A. Stevens announced that he was appointing Hobart as the Deputy Attorney General and was installing him as the Acting Bergen County Prosecutor.
-Stevens' actions came after New Jersey Supreme Court Justice Charles W. Parker ordered the removal of Edward O. West as Prosecutor.
+Stevens's actions came after New Jersey Supreme Court Justice Charles W. Parker ordered the removal of Edward O. West as Prosecutor.

 Later life

 Hobart founded the Newark Law firm of Hobart, Minard and Cooper.
-Among his proteges was Charles V. Webb, Jr., who would become the Essex County Prosecutor.
-He died on November 1, 1938 at his home in Newark after a short illness.
+Among his proteges was Charles V. Webb Jr., who would become the Essex County Prosecutor.
+He died on November 1, 1938, at his home in Newark after a short illness.